fbpx

 • long-term payment plan lasting more than 120 or 180 days (after extension – paid via monthly installments).

-Note that you can technically owe the IRS several times if you missed payments or made mistakes on your return on multiple occasions.
+Note that you can technically owe money to the IRS several times if you missed payments or made mistakes on your return on multiple occasions.
 You can consolidate these debts into one payment plan by speaking with the IRS.

 If you are also late with your tax returns or have missed several tax returns, the IRS will inform you that you must file these as soon as possible before being allowed to enter into a payment plan.

 Do not make the mistake of failing to file your return because you cannot pay your back taxes.
-Even if you’re in debt with the IRS, you need to continue to file your tax returns to be eligible for a payment plan.
+Even if you’re in debt with the IRS, you need to continue to file your tax returns to be eligible to qualify for a payment plan.

 Can’t Pay?